kavutsss/Project-1-module3/README.md

 ```
 ## Deployment

--Deploy to Firebase and Github Actions
+-Deploy to Firebase and GitHub Actions
 Deployed at: https://project-1-module3.web.app

 ## Disadvantages